28th September 2019

 But while Steve and his team were tirelessly working on their new drug, there was someone else in the country receiving some very sad news.
 Sandy Tansley, an energetic grandmother, was devastated to be diagnosed with advanced ovarian cancer.

 Despite her doctor's initial dismissal, Sandy had persisted and later received an emergency referral.
 She started chemotherapy immediately.
-Unfortunately, this was just the first round in a grueling seven-year journey.
+Unfortunately, this was just the first round in a gruelling seven-year journey.

 The difficult side-effects of chemotherapy took their toll on Sandy and her family.
 Struggling on, Sandy remembered: “Each time after the cycle was done, they’d give me a scan and there would still be something left [of the cancer].
 It was always there; it never went right away.”